Table of Contents

 Bali Travel Day 1

-Afterward, there are walking tracks through the rice terrace with a few little selfie spots (ie. I♥️Bali sign).
+There are walking tracks throughout the rice terrace and a few photo ops set up, (ie. I♥️Bali sign).

 Tirta Empul Temple:

-As you exit the main temple area there are heaps of shops as well.
+As you exit the main temple area there are heaps of local market stalls.
 You’ll notice they sell many of the same goods that can be brought in Seminyak but for a much lower price!!!

 Tegenungan Village Waterfall: